-Philip G. Hall is Global Hawk deputy project manager at NASA's Dryden Flight Research Center, Edwards, Calif.
+Philip G. Hall is Global Hawk deputy project manager at NASA's Armstrong Flight Research Center, Edwards, CA.

 He also is a research pilot, flying the Global Hawk and King Air aircraft.
 In addition, he is the Federal Aviation Administration project liaison for issues relating to flight clearance of the Global Hawk unmanned aircraft system in the national airspace.

 A native of Dunedin, New Zealand, Hall is a captain in the National Oceanic and Atmospheric Administration Commissioned Corps.
 Corps officers operate ships, fly aircraft, lead mobile field parties, conduct diving operations, manage research projects, and serve in staff positions throughout NOAA.